tkreyche/I75W-Raymarine-Autopilot/README.md

 __Auto Mode:__
 * The top line is the same as in Standby Mode:  C (for compass) and the magnetic compass heading.
 * The middle line shows "A" (for Auto) and the target heading.
 Raymarine calls this the "locked autopilot heading."
 Signal K calls this steering.autopilot.target.headingMagnetic.
+On the Tiller Pilot screen, this display replaces the C + mag heading..this display shows both.
 * A third line is reservered for future changes.

 __Status Indicators:__\